ABOUT THE COMMITTEE

 CREATING JOBS + DELIVERING AFFORDABLE TRAINING

-Small-business owners, serviceworkers – everyone deserves an economy that works for them.
+Local-business owners, service workers – everyone deserves an economy that works for them.
 We’ll be working to identify and promote policies that get it done.

 House Democrats want to grow our economy and create good jobs in every county, in every sector, at every level – jobs with real pay and real benefits and an equal opportunity for promotion and dignified retirement.
 It all starts with unions.
 Protecting the collective bargaining rights of nurses, teachers, firefighters and other workers makes for a prosperous middle class in Pennsylvania.
 We’ll make sure the House is working for them – and you.